National First-Generation College Celebration

 What is First-Generation?

-The federal definition officially developed for TRIO program acceptance and to determine eligibility for Pell Grants indicates first-generation students come from families where their biological parents did not complete a four-year college degree.
+The federal definition officially developed for TRIO program acceptance and to determine eligibility for Pell Grants indicates first-generation students come from families where their parents/guardians did not complete a four-year college degree.

 Why First-Gen Matters